Bingchuan Tiannü Zhuan

 Bingchuan Tiannü Zhuan, literally Story of the Heavenly Maiden of the Glacier, is a wuxia novel by Liang Yusheng.
 It was first published as a serial in the Hong Kong newspaper New Evening Post from 5 August 1959 to 18 December 1960.
 The novel is the sixth instalment in the Tianshan series, following Bingpo Hanguang Jian and preceding Yunhai Yugong Yuan.
 Within the Tianshan series, it is considered the first part of a trilogy, followed by Yunhai Yugong Yuan and Binghe Xijian Lu.

-Set in 18th-century China, the story centres on Gui Bing'e, the titular "Heavenly Maiden of the Glacier", who becomes entangled in conflicts spanning Tibet, Nepal and the jianghu / wulin.
-Blending adventure, romance and political intrigue, the novel is noted for its depictions of frontier landscapes and its portrayal of strong female protagonists.
+Set in 18th-century China, the story centres on Gui Bing'e, the titular "Heavenly Maiden of the Glacier" who gets entangled in conflicts spanning Tibet, Nepal, and the Chinese wulin.

 Publication history

 Bingchuan Tiannü Zhuan was first published as a serial in the Hong Kong newspaper New Evening Post from 5 August 1959 to 18 December 1960.
 Subsequent reprints include a 1992 two-volume edition by Sichuan Literature and Art Publishing House, 1986, 1993 and 2012 three-volume editions by Cosmos Books, a 1995 edition by Storm & Stress Publishing Company, a 1996 two-volume edition by Guangdong Travel and Tourism Press, and 2012, 2014 and 2021 three-volume editions by the Sun Yat-Sen University Press.